AJG07/4180_Final_Project/README.md

 [Raspberry Pi Set Network Priority](https://raspberrypi.stackexchange.com/questions/58304/how-to-set-wifi-network-priority)

-Server are performed within the Raspberry Pi.
+Server functions are performed within the Raspberry Pi.
 You can interact with the Pi using peripherals directly connected to it or utilize remote access methods like VNC Viewer.
 Ensure that the Raspbian OS is installed on your Pi by following the specific instructions available on the Raspberry Pi website.

 Ensure that the Pi and the user's laptop are on the same network.
 We have provided a **makefile** for the code.
 You can navigate to the folder and execute the `make` command directly to generate the required executable files.
 (Note: You need to modify the `server_ip` to the current IP address of the Raspberry Pi.)